jalho/rustctl/README.md

     └── appmanifest_258550.acf ..
 Included in the "RustDedicated" installation.
 ```

-## Cheatsheet
+## Tips

-#### Using `steamcmd`
+### Using `steamcmd`

 The program assumes `steamcmd` to be installed in `/usr/bin/steamcmd` which
-is where the AUR package installs in.
-Some other package systems install it
+is where the Arch Linux's AUR package installs in.
+Some other package systems
-elsewhere though (e.g. in Debian, `/usr/games/steamcmd` is made).
-Create a
+install it elsewhere though: E.g. Debian's APT creates `/usr/games/steamcmd`.
-symbolic link from the expected installation path to the actual installation
+Create a symbolic link from the expected installation path to the actual
-path if they differ:
+installation path if they differ:

 ```
 $ ln -s /usr/games/steamcmd /usr/bin/steamcmd
 ```

-The same idea might be useful in case you want to [mock](./mocks/) the
-installer!

-#### Running a light game server

-It seems the minimum world size (settable with `+server.worldsize`) is 1000.
-In
-order for a player to be able to spawn on such server, you must issue command
-`antihack.terrain_protection 0` via RCON or somehow define a custom spawn point
-because otherwise at least using the default seed 1337 players seem to spawn
-under terrain.